ilanschnell/perfect-hash/README.md

 output is code which implements the hash function.
 Templates can easily be constructed for any programming language.

-The code is based on an a program A.M.
+Part of the code is based on an a program A.M.
 Kuchling wrote: http://www.amk.ca/python/code/perfect-hash

 The algorithm the program uses is described in the paper